utelecon/utelecon.github.io/src/pages/en/utol/lecturers/information/index.md

 ### Operation authority for each course participant
 {:#permissions}

-Course instructors・TAs・course designers can perform almost all operations.
+Course instructors, TAs, and course designers can perform almost all operations.
 However, course designers cannot check whether or not an information notice has been opened.

 ## Register Information Notices
 {:#register}